WWII Veteran celebrates 100th birthday at the Capitol for recognition ceremony

 Kenneth (Ken) Bailey looked up as he entered the War Room at the Capitol, peering at the wonder of its grand ceilings for the first time.

 “First time I’ve ever been in the Capitol.
 And with all the people and all of you guys here, it’s just wonderful,” Bailey said.
-“A 100.
+“At 100-years-old.
 Can you imagine?
 I can’t.”

 In November of 1942, Bailey answered the call and joined the Army, serving everywhere from Germany to Holland.
 On D-Day, he was the first to disembark the Landing Ship Tank on Utah Beah in Normandy.
 He led the charge, even though, admittedly, he couldn’t swim.